 In 1983 I attended the World Council of Churches (WCC) Assembly in Vancouver.

 One of the seven main themes was Peace and Justice.
-Many speakers from the World Churches shared stories of the poverty, isolation and abuses inflicted on their people.
-Learning from International Presenters, the depth of the injustices committed became psychologically draining.
-For this Assembly, I co-chaired the 'Windows' project with the Very Rev. Dr. Lois Wilson.
-Each 'Window' was a fabric pictorial identifying an issue in Canadian society that was relevant to the seven themes of the World Council of Churches Assembly.
-These 'Windows' were gifts to the official delegates attending the WCC Assembly.
-People across Canada crafted the pictorials and many highlighted abuse.
+Many speakers from the World from International Presenters, the depth of the injustices committed became psychologically draining.
+For this Assembly, I co-chaired the 'Windows' project with the Very Rev. Dr. Lois was relevant to the seven themes of the World Council of Churches Assembly.
+These